Profiling memory usage and allocations with Perfetto

 curl -LO https://raw.githubusercontent.com/google/perfetto/main/tools/heap_profile

-python3 heap_profile -n com.google.android.apps.nexuslauncher
+python3 heap_profile android -n com.google.android.apps.nexuslauncher

 Run your test patterns, interact with the process and press Ctrl-C when done (or pass -d 10000 for a time-limited profiling)